From Boardrooms to Bedrooms, Republicans Want Control

 Photo: Travel Channel

-In a recent example, Florida Republican Governor Ron DeSantis, Singer said DeSantis”didn’t seem to take issue with Disney being politically involved, but it deigned to criticize his legislative and social agenda.
+In a recent example, Florida Republican Governor Ron DeSantis Singer said DeSantis”didn’t seem to take issue with Disney being politically involved, but it deigned to criticize his legislative and social agenda.
 Had Disney, say, criticized CRT or mask mandates, I doubt cultural conservatives would have an issue with it (whereas free-market conservatives who have a principled commitment to Friedman’s sort of claims might).”

 Republicans Target the Magic Kingdom

 At the economic level, conservatives opposed to ESG investing frequently invoke the names of conservative economists, such as Friedrich Hayek, the Austrian-British academic who advocated classic liberalism, and free-marketer Milton Friedman.
-Both taught at the University of Chicago, and they established the role of corporations in a free make economy.
-Milton Friedman famously said of Corporate Social Responsibility (the term used earlier for ESG investing) back in 1970, “a corporation’s responsibility is to make as much money for the stockholders as possible.”
+Both taught at the University of Chicago, and they established the role of corporations in a free market economy.
+Milton Friedman famously said of Corporate Social Responsibility (the term used earlier for ESG investing) back in 1970, “A corporation’s responsibility is to make as much money for the stockholders as possible.”

 Friedman was elevated to corporate economist superstar status because he theorized about the links between a competitive, free market, private enterprise, and capitalist system as the critical ingredients of freedom.